se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

   getHeroes() { return HEROES; }
 }
 ```
-The `HeroesComponent` declared previously, makes use of this `HeroService` by injecting the dependency in it's constructor as a parameter.
+The `HeroesComponent` declared previously, can make use of this `HeroService` by injecting the dependency in it's constructor as a parameter.

 ```
 constructor(heroService: HeroService) {